 After I submit, will my photos be immediately available for sale?

 No. All photo submissions to 500px are reviewed by our editors, so your submissions will not be visible to buyers until they have been reviewed and approved for licensing.
-You'll be able to see which photos are still under review in the Under review folder, in the Licensing Manager.
+You'll be able to see which photos are still under review in the Licensing Manager.
 In addition, our distribution partners - Getty Images and VCG - conduct their own review and inspection prior to approving images for licensing on their platforms.

 Why do my photos need to be reviewed and how long does it take?

 Our editors review all submissions and take several factors into consideration including quality, aesthetics, buyer feedback, and most importantly, commercial viability or saleability.
 Although we make every effort to get your photos added quickly, it can take some time for our editors to inspect images for Licensing.